Design Thinking and Growth

 Have you ever seen a 7-year-old make paper airplanes?
 Then you’ve seen design thinking.

-So why isn’t design thinking an established problem-solving tool in business?
+So why isn’t design thinking an established problem-solving tool in business with bad credit CashAdvanceOnlineUS.com?
 Because most of us receive more than a decade of formal education that focuses on a very different approach to problem-solving: prove the answer with data first, before you try it.

 The analytics-first mindset works fine for process improvement, but not for innovation.
 Our over-reliance on analytics denies our human capacity for creativity and results in uninspiring products and services, low growth, and pessimism about the future.